-Recently on twitter, plain language expert Dominique Joseph (@clearerworld), Tim Cummins (@tcummins from the IACCM), Ken Adams (@KonciseD) watched closely by Stefania Passera (@StewieKee) asking who was doing a good job of making contracts more user-friendly?
+Early in 2018 on twitter, plain language expert Dominique Joseph (@clearerworld), Tim Cummins (@tcummins from the IACCM), Ken Adams (@KonciseD) watched closely by Stefania Passera (@StewieKee), asked who was doing a good job of making contracts more user-friendly?

 Initially, we got side-tracked because Dom had framed her question to ask who was making them more user-friendly for ‘regular people (non-lawyers and non-contract-drafters)’ but Ken quickly pointed out that ‘the lawyers are bamboozled too!’